kiosion/dotfiles/README.md

 ## Installation

-Please note, this script is intended for specifically my computer and will overwrite files as well as implement my grub and fstab configs.
-Customize it first and use caution if running under an already-configured install.
+This script is intended for my pc and *will* overwrite files as well as implement my grub and fstab configs, etc. Customize it first and use caution if running under an already-configured install.

 Run:
 ```